ron2015schmitt/Mathematiques/doc/status-release/README.md

 ## Status

-Currently, in 2022, Mathématiques is undergoing the final changes to make it sponsorship-ready.
-This process includes full documentation in markdown, finalizing the syntax, and code refactoring.

-## News

-The first two refactoring projects have been completed.
+As of v0.41, Mathématiques is now sponsorship-ready.
+The core functionality has been implemented, demonstrating its feasibility and utility.

 ## Coming soon

-+ Vector Calculus
-  + curvilinear coordinate systems

-+ Tensor Calculus in generalized coordinates / Differential Geometry
++ Tensor Calculus / Differential Geometry in generalized coordinates for flat or curved space-time
-  + covariant and contravariant tensors
+  + covariant and contravariant tensor fields
+  + differential forms
+  + tensor operations

 + Documenation
-  + Rewritten User Manual
-  + _Usage Guide_, covering all the functionality
+  + Complete the _Usage Guide_, covering all the functionality
-  + New _Developer Guide_
+  + Complete the _Developer Guide_

 ## Release Notes

+### **0.41** Vector Calculus
+  + New class hierarchies
+    + `Domain` - define regions on the real line or complex plane
+    + `CurvilinearCoords` - define multivariable coordinate systems in various dimensions
+    + `CurvilinearField` - define functions (ie scalar, vector, tensor fields) for multivariable, vector, and complex-number calculus
+      + partial derivatives
+      + div, grad, curl
+    + `Tensor` - contravariant and covariant *algebraic* tensors as subclass of MultiArrays
+      + tensor products
+      + tensor contraction

 ### **0.40** MultiArray Refactoring
   + changed numbering system to start with 0.
 V3.5 is now 0.40.